Do you have the voice of authority and leadership when you speak? Here's how to sound like a leader who projects power and presence!

 Speaking with a figurative "leader's voice" is one thing.
 Imbuing your actual voice with the sound of leadership is another matter entirely.

-That is, we often hear about the voice of a leader in terms of vision.
+We often hear about the voice of a leader in terms of vision.
 But much depends upon your ability to actually speak in a way that compels attentiveness, trust, and respect.
-I'm talking of course about the sound of your voice and the power and presence you project.
+I'm talking about the sound of your voice and the power and presence you project.

 It's possible to be weak-voiced and lead a company or organization.
 But in ways large and small, people will perceive you differently—and be more willing to follow you—when you invest the sound of your voice with the attributes of leadership.